chipmuenk/pyfixp/README.md

 The options are shown by entering `fx.Fixed?` in the notebook.

-More examples can be found in the `doc` subdirectory containing a.o. the Jupyter notebooks
+More examples can be found in the  the Jupyter notebooks of the `doc` subdirectory.

 - [intro_pyfixp.ipynb: ](doc/intro_pyfixp.ipynb) An introduction to using pyfixp for quantizing and saturating signals
-- [fixpoint_filters.ipynb: ](doc/fixpoint_filters.ipynb) An introduction to fixpoint filters and how to implement them with pyfixp
+- [fixpoint_filters.ipynb: ](doc/fixpoint_filters.ipynb) An introduction to fixpoint filters and how to implement them with pyfixp (work in progress)